14 February 2019

 Stores built with this platform: Nestle, Mavi, Red Bull, Tesla Motors, KKW Beauty, MVMT Watches, Pepsico and more.

 Simplicity.
-The Shopify Plus platform is among one of the most user-friendly ecommerce solutions out there, making it a top choice for for those who are bogged down by technology and other tedious administrative tasks.
+The Shopify Plus platform is among one of the most user-friendly ecommerce solutions out there, making it a top choice for those who are bogged down by technology and other tedious administrative tasks.
 When it comes to a Magento vs Shopify comparison, Shopify is a much easier platform to implement.

 Scalability.
 The Shopify Plus platform manages thousands and thousands of transactions per minute so that your online store functions in an efficient way to provide excellent browsing experiences.